valsalinas/StarMart/README.md

 # Overview
-StarMart3 allows players to select in game items based on seasons, access detailed descriptions, and compile a shopping list for planning purchases.
+StarMart allows players to select in game items based on seasons, access detailed descriptions, and compile a shopping list for planning purchases.
 The app provides a user friendly, interactive interface with media effects inspired by Stardew Valley.

 ## Created By: Valerie Salinas and Derick Gomez

-The goal of StarMart3 is to provide players with a quick and easy way to access item information in Stardew Valley.
+The goal of StarMart is to provide players with a quick and easy way to access item information in Stardew Valley.
 Players can identify the best items to purchase for each season, understand how to use them effectively, and manage a shopping list with total cost calculations.
 For example: Potato Seeds – "Plant in spring.
 Takes 6 days to mature and may yield multiple potatoes at harvest."
 The app also encourages planning in-game purchases without interrupting gameplay.